sokolj1/minimal-mistakes/_posts/2018-08-24-Communicating-Data-Stories.md

 Academic institutions that measure competency for faculty and graduate students by quantity of published papers are inadvertently creating a toxic environment of publish or perish.
 [John Ioannidis](https://en.wikipedia.org/wiki/John_Ioannidis), Professor of Medicine and of Health Research and Policy at Stanford University, stated "Most of the claimed statistically significant effects in traditional medical research are false positives or substantially exaggerated."
 This may be attributed to pressure to publish positive studies and the public shaming of null studies.
 In reality, the success of a paper is _not_ about the story itself, but *how the story is told*.

 This next issue in science goes back to the inability to successfully grasp how to tell a story.
 For papers that clearly have a lack of narrative understanding, they may simply repeat fact after fact with no overall sense of context.
 On the opposite end of the spectrum, there could be multiple issues occurring, or several key turning points in the paper that the main message is lost in complexity.
+There is an optimum amount of narrative complexion balanced simultanously with simplicity that must be determined by the data scientist; enough complextion to be engaging, not confusing, and simplistic enough for the desired audience, not boring.

-I believe these issues are prevalent in science, and also other domains as well, because higher education emphasizes learning the required content to a fault.
-Very few institutions teach how to communicate scientific understanding.
-Hopefully this post drives home several key points to help allay these concerns in the future.
+I believe these issues are prevalent in science, and also other domains as well, because higher education focuses on learning the required content to a fault.
+Very few institutions teach how effective scientific communication.
+Hopefully this post drives home several key points to help allay these concerns.

 ## The Foundation of Narrative Structure

+Olsen drives home a call to action for scientists to develop _story sense_, or narrative intuition.